 - 1. President, Vice-President, and Secretary/ Treasurer of the Student Government Association; - 2.
-Editor and assistant editor or photographer of the college literary magazine, The Muse; - 3.
+Co-editors of the college literary magazine, The Muse; - 3.
 Members of the College's official student ambassadors, the Warhawks; and - 4.
-President of Phi Theta Kappa f.
-SCHOLARSHIPS FOR DISADVANTAGED NURSING STUDENTS These scholarships are awarded through a grant funded by the U.S. Department of Health and Human Services.
-These scholarships are awarded to full-time, financially needy students from disadvantaged backgrounds enrolled in the Associate Degree Nursing (ADN) Program.
-For purposes of SDS eligibility, full-time status is based on a combination of traditional contact hours and clinical hours in the Associate Degree Nursing Program.
+Officers of Phi Theta Kappa